MineralsCloud/qha/README.md

 ### Where to get it

-**Note**: Currently, there is no available online installation (on PyPI), check the section [“Installation from the source code”](#installation-from-sources) to install it from the source code.

 Binary installers for the latest released version are available at the PyPI and on conda.

 ```shell